 (1) Environmental Assessments - A Phase I environmental site assessment in form and in content and issued by an entity licensed in Connecticut and satisfactory to the Authority.
-In the event the Authority determines it necessary or appropriate, a mortgagor shall obtain a Phase II environmental site assessment in form and content and issued by an entity licensed in Connecticut and satisfactory to the Authority.
+In the event the Authority determines it necessary or appropriate, a mortgagor shall obtain a Phase II or any other additional environmental reports in form and content and issued by an entity licensed in Connecticut and satisfactory to the Authority.